CSC3170-2022Fall/project-team-21/README.md

 - [ ] **Application with Database System(s)**
 - [x] **Implementation of a Database System**

-In this project, our group creates a miniature relational database management system (DBMS) similar to [UCB CS61B, Fall 2014 project](https://inst.eecs.berkeley.edu/~cs61b/fa14/hw/proj1.pdf).
+In this project, our group chooses Option 3 and creates a miniature relational database management system (DBMS) similar to [UCB CS61B, Fall 2014 project](https://inst.eecs.berkeley.edu/~cs61b/fa14/hw/proj1.pdf).
 Moreover, we adopt identical commands with the SQL language to achieve CRUD (Create, read, update and delete) operations on the tables.
 Our group decided to use C++ language instead of the original Java language templates in the [CS61B project](https://inst.eecs.berkeley.edu/~cs61b/fa14/hw/code/proj1/).
 This means we have built our project from the ground up and make our own structure for the files and use different data structures as we see fit in the C++ language.

 ## Team Members